YellowJacket17/michaels-adventure/README.md

 In the `src/main/resources/sound/effects/` directory, the application expects a file named `testEffect1.wav`.

 ## Development Plan
-I'm currently reworking the rendering to use OpenGL via LWJGL (Lightweight Java Game Library).
+I'm currently reworking the render to use OpenGL via LWJGL (Lightweight Java Game Library).
-This also includes font rendering.
+This also includes font render.
-The `shaders` and `font-rendering` repositories contains code that will be integrated with this application once complete.
+The `shaders` and `font-render` repositories contains code that will be integrated with this application once complete.

 ## Notes ##
 Special thanks to RhiSnow and his YouTube series on Java game development, which provided essential foundations for getting this project off the ground.